peruginiandrea/scripts/README.md

 # Project structure

 1. QSM and T2\* IDPs are downloaded in two separate folders: discovery and replication.
-The files from both samples are merged into one file per IDP via *merge_samples.R*.
+The files from both samples are merged into one file per IDP via *general/merge_samples.R*.

-2. Pasting variants.tsv to phenotypes summary stats via *merge_variants.sh*.
+2. Pasting variants.tsv to phenotypes summary stats via *general/merge_variants.sh*.

 3. Various files need to be reformatted/polished/modified before running the other scripts.
-So run *sanitize_phen.py* before continuing.
+So run *general/sanitize_phen.py* before continuing.

 4. LDSC

-    - *munge.sh*
+    - *ldsc/munge.sh*
-    - *ld_score_regression.sh*
+    - *ldsc/ld_score_regression.sh*

-5. Run *log_parser.py* to generate a summary.txt file for the next step.
+5. Run *ldsc/log_parser.py* to generate a summary.txt file for the next step.
-6. Visualize results of LDSC with *heatmap.py*.
+6. Visualize results of LDSC with *ldsc/heatmap.py*.

-7. PascalX
+7. PascalX (*/pascalx/pascalx.py*) ❌